ArcanaFramework/arcana/docs/source/data_model.rst

 * **matchedpoint** (member + timepoint)
 * **dataset** ()

-If they are not present in the data tree, these alternative frequencies can be stored in new branches in the same manner as axial frequencies
+If they are not present in the data tree, alternative row frequencies are stored in new branches under the dataset root, in the same manner as data space axes

 .. code-block::